Aquarium, Pond Sponge Filtration |

 UV STERILIZER SPONGE FILTER APPLICATIONS

-*The first shows a ReSun King 1 Pump connected horizontally to a Hydro Sponge #3 Filter.
-You will note the use of Teflon Tape or Vinyl Tape to make a more solid connection.
-1" Vinyl Tubing can also be used between the pump and lift tubing.
+*The first shows a AAP JT-132 connected horizontally to an AAP Hydro Sponge #3 Filter.
+You will note the use of Teflon tape or vinyl tape to make a more solid connection.
+One inch vinyl tubing can also be used between the pump and lift tubing.

-*The second shows a Via Aqua 480 also connected to a Hydro Sponge #3 Filter mounted vertically.
+*The second shows a Marineland Maxi-Jet 600 Pro PowerHead or AAP JT-132 Power Head also connected to a Hydro Sponge #3 Filter mounted vertically.

-Other ideas would include a larger Hydro Pond #4 connected to a higher flow pump, such as a SunSun JBQ-3500 Pump for a larger tank such as a 100 gallon aquarium.
+Other ideas would include a larger AAP Hydro Pond #4 connected to a higher flow pump, such as a Rio 1700 Pump for a larger tank such as a 100 gallon aquarium.

-Besides the more common stand alone Sponge filter, the Sponge Pre Filter is also a viable sponge filtration option.
-These are especially useful in preserving viable nitrifying bacterial colonies in HOB Filters during changes of filter media, especially with cartridge filters that have not other means of maintaining bacteria.
-This is especially true with economy HOB power filters sold at Walmart, PetMart, etc. such as the Top Fin Filter.
+Besides the more common stand alone sponge filter, the sponge pre-filter is also a viable sponge filtration option.
+These are especially useful in preserving viable nitrifying bacterial colonies in HOB filters during changes of filter media, especially with cartridge filters that don't have other means of maintaining bacteria., as many of these filters lack bio media chambers

-The only draw backs are that your filter must have a cylindrical intake tube (which rules out some Marineland filters) and you do not achieve the filter redundancy in the same way as having a separate Sponge Filter.
+The only drawbacks are that your filter must have a cylindrical intake tube (which rules out some Marineland filters) and that you do not achieve the filter redundancy in the same way as having a separate Sponge Filter.

-Another use of Sponge Filters is as a basic Pond Filter or using this same Hydro Pond Sponge Filter as an excellent and efficient large flow pre-filters in aquarium sumps for both salt and freshwater aquarium systems.
+Another use of Sponge Filters is as a basic Pond Filter or using a Hydro Pond Sponge Filter as an excellent and efficient large flow pre-filters in aquarium sumps for both salt and freshwater aquarium systems.